Global Road Safety Initiative

 - Congestion.
 Gas prices are lower, so more Americans are hitting the road.

 - Distractions.
-Over 3,100 people were killed by distracted drivers.
+Over 3,100 people were killed by distracted drivers in 2019, nearly a 10% increase over 2018.
 Drivers are increasingly focused on their cell phones, rather than the road.

 - Aggression.
 Americans are always in a hurry.
 Aggressive behaviors behind the wheel and risky driving create dangerous conditions.